yonrasgg/micro-bit/README.md

    - On Windows: Check Device Manager for a new COM port
    - On macOS: Run `ls /dev/tty.*` to see the device (usually appears as `/dev/tty.usbmodem*`)
    - On Linux: Run `ls /dev/ttyACM*` to see the device

-3. Development workflow:
-   - Make changes to the code
-   - Test in simulation mode: `python main.py`
-   - When ready to test on hardware, follow the deployment instructions below

 ## Functionality